HailToDodongo/rspl/Readme.md

 a.y = 1.25; // assign 1.25 as a fixed-point to the second lane
 a.x = b.z; // single-lane assignment

-// This does: a: xyzwXYZW *
+// This does: b: xyzwXYZW *
-//            b: yyyyYYYY
+//            c: yyyyYYYY
 a = b * c.yyyyYYYY;

 u32 address;